ServerlessInc/serverless-graphql-relay/README.md

 npm install
 ```

-Use mocked data (keep in mind due hard-coded data the interface might behave not as expected)
+Use mocked data (keep in mind, due to hard-coded data, the interface might not behave as expected)
 ```
 npm run update-schema
 npm start